MINDFULNESS BASED COGNITIVE THERAPY

 Over the course of the 8-week MBCT programme, participants will learn how mindfulness can help us recognise when we become caught up in our thoughts, worries and self-criticism, and learn tools to interrupt this pattern.

 Each session offers specific guided practices, time to reflect and a summary of what was learnt.
-Between the weekly sessions participants are invited to practice at home, using the guided meditations provided to accompany the class programme.
-This will reinforce the learning and will enable you to make mindfulness part of your daily life.
+Between the weekly sessions participants are invited to practice at home, using the guided meditations provided and weekly workbook to further develop personal knowledge and experience.
+This will reinforce the learning and will enable participants to make mindfulness part of their daily life.

-A key part of the course is also a silent retreat day, featuring a variety of guided meditations to deepen personal practice and experience.
+A key part of the course is also a silent 'retreat' style day, featuring a variety of guided meditations to deepen personal practice and experience.
+It is not mandatory, but highly recommended in order to best maximise the benefits of MBCT.

 At the end of the 8-week course, participants will feel better equipped to face life’s difficulties with self-compassion instead of self-criticism, using the tools and skills they have learned.